Differences between Current Ratio vs. Quick Ratio

 Another example that we see here is of Tobacco Sector.
 We note that this is a fairly capital intensive sector and depends on a lot on storing raw material, WIP, and finished goods inventories.
 Therefore, the Tobacco sector also shows a broad difference between the Current Ratio and the Quick Ratio.

-Below is the table showing these differences as well as the contribution of inventory and prepaid expenses to Current Assets.
+Below is the table showing these differences and the contribution of inventory and prepaid expenses to Current Assets.

 source: ycharts